 The trunk produces a lightweight to heavy wood, in the 100 to 900 kgs per cubic meter range but is low in natural resistance to decay and rot, which limits its use outdoors.
 The outer portion of the bottom 6 m (20 ft) of the stem, which has the highest density wood, is sawn into planks used mostly for interior flooring, usually laid in a parquet style.
 The finished wood is brown to dark brown with a decorative grain, wears well and takes on a good polish.

 The leaves are used in basketry and other weaving craft, including making them into woven sun hats, floor mats, privacy screens and packaging for food and gifts.

-It is commonly planted as a windbreak and to help minimise soil and sand erosion in coastal areas, though also for its graceful, iconic form, which contributes nicely to the tropical feel of any garden or landscape.
+Coconut is commonly planted as a windbreak and to help minimise soil and sand erosion in coastal areas, as well as for its graceful, iconic form, which contributes to the tropical feel of any garden or landscape.

 Coconut water, from the young fruit, is taken as a kidney tonic in the Caribbean and is prescribed in traditional medicine in India for the treatment of urinary problems.
 It is reported to contain a high amount of Potassium, up to 3 grams per litre or close to 100% of the daily recommended intake for adults.

 Grows and fruits naturally in humid tropical lowland climates, generally in frost-free areas with annual lows of 19 to 25 °C, annual highs of 27 to 34 °C, annual rainfall of 1200 to 4000 mm and a dry season of 5 months or less.